MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOContainerType.md

 ```

 ## DESCRIPTION
-The Set-SPOContainertype cmdlet is used to reset the parameters associated with a container type - both trial and standard.
+This cmdlet is used to reset the parameters associated with a container type - both trial and standard.
 The cmdlet can be used to change the container type name or the associated billing profile of the contianer type.
 ## EXAMPLES

 ### Example 1